1. Pliny on Aetion the sculptor

 7. Roman looting of Greek art

 As the Romans expanded their territory, they conquered Greek cities of the Italian mainland (Magna Graecia) and Sicily.
 During their military campaigns from the Hellenistic period onwards they also acquired Greek artworks from the Greek mainland, islands, Macedonia, Thrace and Anatolia (Asia Minor).
 The last Attalid king Attalus III (ruled 138-133 BC) bequeathed the enormous territories of the kingdom of Pergamon to the Roman Republic.
-The populist politician Tiberius Gracchus (162-133 BC) planned to use the inherited wealth of Pergamon to finance his radical land reforms, and even proposed selling off its artworks to raise capital (see History of Pegamon).
+The populist politician Tiberius Gracchus (162-133 BC) planned to use the inherited wealth of Pergamon to finance his radical land reforms, and even proposed selling off its artworks to raise capital (see History of Pergamon).
 Roman authors, particularly Pliny the Elder, mention Greek artworks which had been taken to Rome by generals, governors and emperors for private and public collections.